bruxy70/Garbage-Collection/README.md

 ### Monthly on a fixed date

 This will create a schedule on a fixed date each month.
 For example on the 3rd each month.
-The integration does not allow it, as it is generally designed around paterns evolving around weekly schedules (since garbage collection typically happens on a set day in a week, rather than set day in a month).
+The helper does not allow it, as it is generally designed around paterns evolving around weekly schedules (since garbage collection typically happens on a set day in a week, rather than set day in a month).
 But few of you wanted that, so here you go.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fbruxy70%2FGarbage-Collection%2Fblob%2Fmaster%2Fblueprints%2Fmonthly_fixed_date.yaml) One fixed date